bitmapdata/MSCellAccessory/README.md

 ## Installation ##

 MSCellAccessory is possible via CocoaPods.
-Just add the following to your Podfile.
+Just add the following to your Podfile. // #import <MSCellAccessory.h>

     platform :ios
     pod 'MSCellAccessory'

-Another way to, drag the included <b>MSCellAccessory</b> folder into your project.
+Another way to, drag the included <b>MSCellAccessory</b> folder into your project. // #import "MSCellAccessory.h"

 ## Usage ##